cyberomin/terraform/README.md

 ### Sample
 The sample code in this project uses Digital Ocean as its based provider.
 All you need to do is to change the token to a valid DOs API you are well on your way to *Terraforming*

+After changing the API token, run `terraform apply` then sit back and watch Terraform do its thing.

+### Done?
+When you're done experimenting, simply run `terraform destroy` and terraform will destroy all previously created resource.

+> Please note that there's a cost attached to spinning DOs droplets.
+You may want to plan for this and I strongly suggest that you destroy everything when you are done.

 If you have any concern, kindly create an issue or send in a pull request.
 Enjoy.